 And finally the first, last, and oldest markers from Dartmouth.
 The first: Shubenacadie Canal, Port Wallace, was added October 14, 2014.
 The last: "Bridges for Canada"/« Ponts pour le Canada » added on January 22, 2018.
 It had been erected in 2003.
 The earliest marker erected was erected in 1959: Legion War Memorial, added on October 1, 2017.

 There is no organization in charge of erecting official historical markers province-wide in Nova Scotia today.
 The Historic Sites and Monuments Board of Canada has erected numerous historical markers in Nova Scotia, and we have 42 of their Nova Scotia markers in the database.
 Also, a number of counties and regional municipalities have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of Nova Scotia have been marked with history.
-Check out Queens County, Hants County and Antigonish County.
+Check out Regional Municipality of Halifax, Hants County and Antigonish County.
 We've only found, respectively, 4, 1, and 1 historical markers there.
 Visiting one or more of these parts of Nova Scotia might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!